altocodenl/tagaway-mobile/tagaway/lib/readme.md

       }
 ```

-We add local pivs to the result by invoking `localQuery`.
-This function will update the query result adding local pivs that are currently in the upload queue and that match the current query.
+We modify `queryResult` by invoking `localQuery`.
+This function will update the query result adding local pivs, tags and potentially modifying the total and time header.
 We do this as soon as we get the `queryResult`, but after we set the `currentMonth`.

 ```dart
       queryResult = localQuery (tags, currentMonth, queryResult);